 In two straight lines.”

-Thus begins the unforgettable story of a little girl named Madeline who lives in a French boarding house sometime after World War I. Richly satisfying and evocative, this is one of the books that causes all my kids to gather over it the moment it comes out.
-There is something about Ludwig Bemelmans rhyming and Madeline’s lovable personality that make it addictive (in a good way).
+Thus begins the unforgettable story of a little girl named Madeline who lives in a French boarding house sometime after World War I. Richly satisfying and evocative, this is one of the books that makes all my kids gather over it the moment it comes out.
+There is something about Ludwig Bemelmans rhyming and Madeline’s lovable personality that makes it addictive (in a good way).
 It has a bit of everything: an exploration of Paris from a child’s perspective, a bit of drama that involves an ambulance ride, and Caldecott Honor illustrations.